 Major depressive disorder is more commonly referred to as clinical depression.
-It is characterized by “low” or depressed mood & low self-esteem.
+It is characterized by “low” or depressed mood and low self-esteem.
 Depression can be brought on suddenly, for example, by the sudden loss of a loved one or job, or may appear with no external cause at all but major depressive disorder is different because it is the most severe form of depression.

 The symptoms of major depressive disorder include:

-- Inability to be happy or experience anything that makes one happy
+- Inability to be happy or experience anything that makes you happy

-- Feelings of self-doubt, worthlessness, hopeless or regret
+- Feelings of self-doubt, worthlessness, hopelessness, or regret

 - In some cases, delusions can be present

 - Irritability and losing your temper over small things